 Penalties for Violating SCRA Credit Card Regulations

 Capital One agreed to pay almost $7 million for violating SCRA credit card regulations and other components of the law.
 It also had to provide $5 million to compensate those who did not receive SCRA benefits on their loans.

 This helps to demonstrate how seriously regulators and federal prosecutors take SCRA credit card regulations, and the law as a whole.
 Anyone found guilty of these violations could even go to jail, in addition to paying financial penalties.

 Lenders may pursue delinquent loans held by active military status personnel, but a number of steps must be followed.
 The most important is that the creditor obtain an affidavit of military service to take to court.
 The court can then make a ruling on how the creditor should proceed.

 It is also important to understand the credit card protections afforded to those with active military status.
-These are outlined below.

-Get an Affidavit as to Military Status
+Get an Affidavit of Military Status

 Protecting active military status personnel is a top priority for the Consumer Finance Protection Bureau and the Department of Justice.
 Capital One is not the only lender that has faced consequences for failure to comply with the SCRA.

 According to InsideARM.com, the CFPB reached a landmark settlement against five leading mortgage servicers and lenders in the U.S. These lenders had to aid borrowers, grant loan modifications and pay homeowners compensation for illegally foreclosing on their homes.